Follow TV Tropes

 • Changing Gameplay Priorities: Early in the game, you'll want to build up Olive's Stamina stat so that she'll have a better chance at succeeding at other jobs when she gets older.
 Farming is good for this, since it offers the best starting wage of the early part-time jobs and builds both Stamina and Strength.
 Once she gets older, you'll want to sign her up for classes to build her other skills as more lucrative job opportunities open up.

-• Child Eater: In Refine, the warning given when performing errantry in the easiest zone, is that kidnappers eat the children they capture.
+• Child Eater: One of the warnings given by travelers while out on errantry is that kidnappers eat the children they capture.

 • The Church: An important element, including Olive's involvement with it.
-Working at the church cleanses her Sin and builds character, and the Archbishop will help a faithful daughter to raise her Social Reputation.
+Working at the church cleanses her Sin and builds character, and the Archbishop helps boost a faithful daughter's popularity.
 There's also a slice of corruption running through it, as the player can easily lower Olive's Sin by simply "donating."

 • Cold Iron: The elf won't talk to Olive if she's carrying iron or steel weapons or armor.